bhrdbn/bhrdbn.github.io/_publications/2009-10-01-paper-title-number-1.md

 title: "Scanning Trojaned Models Using Out-of-Distribution Samples"
 collection: publications
 permalink: /publication/trodo
-excerpt: 'In this work, we designed a novelty detection method which is robust to style shifts in the data distribution.
-By distinguishing between core features and style features and using a teacher-student scheme, we were able to achieve state-of-the-art results on various dataset pairs.'
+excerpt: 'In this work, we’ve introduced TRODO, a new method for detecting backdoor attacks in deep neural networks.
+TRODO identifies trojans by adversarially shifting out-of-distribution (OOD) samples toward in-distribution (ID) and detecting when classifiers mistakenly classify them as ID.
+This approach is effective even without training data and works against adversarially trained trojaned classifiers, making it adaptable across different scenarios and datasets.'

 date: 2024/10/13
 venue: 'Published in NeurIPS'